-Related to the practices in other State Members of the European Union, BEREC NN REPORT 201955 includes the following:
+Related to the practices in other countries of the European Union, the BEREC NN REPORTS include the following:

 - Poland.
-It detected an offer where, in case of network congestion, the traffic of corporate customers was prioritised.
-The Regulator declared it against the Regulation. - United Kingdom.
-The Regulator made and inquiries and the operators voluntarily withdrew the following practices: - Slowdown of the traffic categories such as P2P and VPNs. - In case of congestion, prioritization of video streaming and traffic associated to social networks
+It detected an offer where, in case of network congestion, the companies' traffic was to be prioritised.
+The regulator declared it against the regulation. - United Kingdom.
+The regulator enquired and the operators, voluntarily, withdrew the following practices: - Slow-down of the traffic categories such as P2P and VPNs. - In case of congestion, priorization of the video streaming and traffic associated to social networks.